e-HAIL Members

 Associate Professor, Materials Science and Biomedical Engineering

-Areas of Expertise: Personalized medicine; patient-derived tumoroid models; cancer biology,; mechanobiology, synergistic targeted therapies.
+Areas of Expertise: Personalized medicine; patient-derived tumoroid models; cancer biology,; mechanobiology, synergistic targeted therapies

 Publications: